riconaranjo/COMP-3004-Notes/Sections/Section 2.md

   - maintainability
   - portability

-## Requirement Specification
+## Requirements Specification

-**Requirement specification:** is a system definition that the client understands, that serves as a contract between the client and the development team.
+**Requirements specification:** is a system definition that the client understands, that serves as a contract between the client and the development team.
 - they are **complete / consistent / unambiguous**
 - includes functional requirements
   - embodied in the functional model